Investors welcome first climate policy review from Bayer

 Bayer acknowledges the influential role of investor engagement as part of Climate Action 100+ in its report.
 Werner Baumann, Chairman of the Board of Management of Bayer AG & Chief Sustainability Officer noted in the report’s opening letter that he would like to “thank the investors like those who started Climate Action 100+ for including Bayer in this process and for their insightful and valuable input.
 You are helping us evolve and we are listening.”

 IIGCC coordinates investor-led engagements with the European companies on the Climate Action 100+ focus list.
+The publication of this report builds on years of constructive dialogue with Bayer from a number of investors that have engaged the company as part of Climate Action 100+.
 Climate Action 100+ is the world’s largest investor engagement initiative on climate change.

 “I welcome the publication of Bayer’s first Industry Association Climate Review and congratulate the hard work of investors who have been engaging with the company around this issue.
 The review’s findings demonstrate the work that needs to be done in extending the focus of climate policy to wider trade and membership organisations.
 This is a critical step to improving transparency on climate lobbying activity.
 Companies must walk the talk and proactively ensure climate policy alignment with industry associations they are members of and take the appropriate action if they are not.”
 Stephanie Pfeifer, IIGCC’s Chief Executive and current Vice-Chair of the Climate Action 100+ Steering Committee.